Tufts provides a number of tools that enable the community to continue to be productive while working remotely.

 **Only use a personal device for accessing public data or your own personal information.

 ***As software usage varies from role to role and can be specific to your work, it is important that you review and identify what you require to effectively do your work remotely.

 Faculty and staff should ensure that Two Factor Authentication (2FA) Duo app is setup on their mobile phone and use Virtual Private Network (VPN) connectivity if they need to access administrative applications or data.

 1. Use Two Factor Authentication (2FA) With Duo

 Ensure that your 2FA setup is appropriate for remote work.

-If you use your office phone as your second factor DUO authentication, change it to your mobile or home phone or print and use one-time passcodes.
+If you use your office phone as your second factor DUO authentication, change it to your mobile or home phone.
 If you don't have your mobile or home phone setup as one of your devices, you may need to: